Today German dog breeds represent some of the most popular pups on the planet. So get ready to discover 25 amazing animals!

 As the name implies, the German Pointer is another dog that counts Germany as its homeland.
-The breed comes in both shorthaired and wire-haired breeds, with a mixture of colors and markings that make each one appear quite unique.
+The breed comes in shorthaired and wire-haired breeds, with a mixture of colors and markings that make each one appear unique.

 13. German Pinscher

-Intelligent and determined, the German Pinscher is a no-frills kind of dog that originated in Germany.
-In fact, it’s one of the oldest dog breeds and serves as the predecessor to the Doberman, Miniature Pinscher and other Pinscher types.
+They are intelligent, determined, and a good representation of the no-frills kind of dog that originated in Germany.
+It’s one of the oldest dog breeds and is the predecessor to the Doberman, Miniature Pinscher, and other Pinscher types.

 14. Miniature Pinscher

 Speaking of Miniature Pinschers, this breed is a small but sturdy dog weighing 10-12 pounds.

 Fearless and fun, the Miniature Pinscher walks with a high-stepping “hackney” gait, affectionately earning the description from the trot of a hackney horse.

 Their smooth, shiny coat comes in solid red, rust, and chocolate, or rust and black.